-In next, we obtain an example of IFTTT Applet to send email to specified recipient.
+In this example, we obtain an example of IFTTT Applet to send email to specified recipient.

-After logging in https://ifttt.com/, click My Applets from Top
+After logging in https://ifttt.com/, click Create from the top bar.

-Choose “Webhooks” service as shown below.
-Alternatively, search the service under Choose a Service
+Choose Webhooks service as shown below.
+Alternatively, search the service by typing into the search bar.

-Once Receive a web request is selected, an event name is required to identify the trigger successfully.
-In this example, set Event name as “test_event”
+Next, an Event Name is required to identify the trigger successfully.
+In this example, set the Event name as “test_event”.

-Under the template of Send me an Email, the contents os the email, such as subject and body, is editable.
-Click Create Action to complete action.
-Note that Email service is offered to the email ID registered under IFTTT account.
+Under the template of Send me an Email, the contents of the email, such as subject and body is editable.
+Click Create Action to complete the action.
+Take note that Email service is offered to the email address registered under IFTTT account.